Towson 28, James Madison 17

 Towson 28, James Madison 17: Terrance West rushed for 100 yards and three touchdowns as the host Tigers wrapped up the regular season with their fourth victory in five games.

-Towson (10-2, 6-2 Colonial Athletic Association), which is ranked seventh, received touchdown runs of 6, 7, and 6 yards from West to further bolster its hopes of getting a top-eight seed in the FCS playoffs.
+Towson (10-2, 6-2 Colonial Athletic Association), which is ranked fifth in the FCS Coaches Poll, received touchdown runs of 6, 7, and 6 yards from West to further bolster its hopes of getting a top-eight seed in the FCS playoffs.
 Peter Athens completed 21-of-30 passes for 171 yards and a score.

 James Madison (6-6, 3-5) committed three turnovers in losing for the fourth time in five games.
 Michael Birdsong rushed for 136 yards and passed for 170 and a touchdown, but also threw two interceptions.

-Note: (Updated: CLARIFIES that Towson is ranked fifth in FCS Coaches Poll in Para 2)